akkana/pytopo/README.md

 statistics (distance and elevation change) from a GPX track log.
 More information: http://shallowsky.com/software/ellie/

-There are also a small number of tests in the test/ directory;
+There are some unit tests in the test/ directory;
 run them with
     python -m unittest discover
 from the top-level directory.

+There's API as well as command args documentation in the docs directory.
+To build the API doc:
+    cd sphinxdoc
+    make html

 Have fun!